beitmenotyou-com/OmniSocial-ProtocolKit/docs/governance/GOVERNANCE.md

-# 🏛 OmniSocial Hub Project Governance
+# 🏛 OmniSocial ProtocolKit Project Governance

-Welcome to the OmniSocial Hub governance guide.
-This document outlines how decisions are made, how contributions are evaluated, and how the community participates in shaping the future of the project.
+Welcome to the OmniSocial ProtocolKit governance guide.
+This document outlines how decisions are made, how contributions are evaluated, and how the community participates in shaping the project's future.

 ---

 ## 🧭 Guiding Principles

 - **Openness**: All discussions, proposals, and changes are public.
-- **Federation First**: Prioritize interoperability and protocol alignment.
+- **Federation First**: Prioritize Interoperability and Protocol alignment.
 - **Community Sovereignty**: No single person or entity has unilateral control.
 - **Consent & Consensus**: Aim for agreement via discussion before votes.